alphawerk/UCMPi_Install/Homekit.md

 pm2 restart node red
 ```

-If you want to make use of the RTSP streaming capability, you will also need some other optional components as below
+If you want to make use of the RTSP streaming capability, you will also need some other optional components as below (taken from [this](https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki/Raspberry-PI) excellent note
 ```

 # install build tools